Canada's Economic Action Plan | Plan d'action économique du Canada |

 in infrastructure, such as affordable housing and early learning and child

-care, along with strengthening the incomes of vulnerable families and
+care, along with strengthening the incomes of vulnerable families and adults,

-income tax and GST cuts have been shown to be ineffective and a weak substitute
+tax and GST cuts have been shown to be ineffective and a weak substitute

 for social investments when it comes to economic stimulus...